caryoscelus/heavy-bright-sun-wip/chapters/011-chapter-eleventh.md

 — That's really sad.

-— Ha-ha, it won't be understatement to call this place "Sad Town".
+— Ha-ha, it won't be overstatement to call this place "Sad Town".

 — What about canned coffee then?
 Or is it also sad in these parts?